The Problems and Treatment of Dogs Eating Faeces

-The Problems and Treatment of Dogs Eating Faeces**

-"In part of the Indian subcontinent you can see village dogs following naked children about waiting for them to defecate, so they can claim their prize.
+"In a part of the Indian subcontinent you can see village dogs following naked children about waiting for them to defecate, so they can claim their prize.
 In parts of Africa when a baby is born, they present it with a puppy as a botty-wiper.
-To prehistoric dogs, our middens, latrines and village dumps must have appeared like manna from heaven.! (from my article the origins of modern dogs)
+To prehistoric dogs, our middens, latrines and village dumps must have appeared like manna from heaven.
+(2) History of the Modern Dog

 Taste: taste may be a factor.
 This is the likely mechanism in interspecific coprophagia such as eating cat faeces.